 By default you can only add one widget of the same type on the page.
 If you want more of the same widget on the page, you can specify this when registering the widget:

 '''

 elgg_register_widget_type([

 'id' => 'filerepo',

 'multiple' => true,

 ]);

 '''

-Register widgets in a hook
+Register widgets in an event

-If, for example, you wish to conditionally register widgets you can also use a hook to register widgets.
+If, for example, you wish to conditionally register widgets you can also use an event to register widgets.

 Modify widget properties of existing widget registration